Profiling Gas Consumption in Solidity Smart Contracts: Introduction

-To fill this gap, the goal of our work is to provide a tool for helping developers more easily identifying code units that may be optimized for achieving gas savings.
-In particular, developers communities have identified Solidity \textit{cost smells}, which are code anti-patterns that negatively affect \revise{deployment and} transaction costs of a smart contract.
-Such cost smells are not gathered into a unique catalog, but they are dispersed within different books, reports, and web forums.
+To fill this gap, the goal of our work is to provide a tool for helping developers more easily identifying code units that may be optimized for achieving gas savings. \major{In particular, developer communities have identified Solidity \textit{cost smells}, which are coding practices that can negatively affect deployment and transaction costs of a smart contract.} Such cost smells are not gathered into a unique catalog, but they are dispersed within different books, reports, and web forums.
 In this paper, we collect a set of 19 cost smells and, through a survey involving 34 among smart contract developers and researchers, assess the perceived relevance of the collected cost smells.
+The surveyed developers discussed the extent to which they agree that the identified smells are actual problems and that the proposed solutions are potential candidates to fix those problems, achieving an average agreement of about 70\% over the smells and solutions presented in the catalog.
 On top of these smells, we define a suite of code metrics, namely \textsc{GasMet} (standing for \textit{Gas Metrics}), for statically evaluating the code quality of smart contracts, from the gas consumption perspective.
-The metrics in our suite can help developers capturing the occurrences of the identified cost smells within smart contracts' source code.
 Through an experiment involving 2,186 real-world smart contracts, we obtain empirical evidence about the relationships existing between the defined metrics and gas consumption required by the deployment of a smart contract.
 The advantage brought by GasMet is that the developers can \revise{more easily} localize the segments of their code that need optimization, \textit{while} coding, without \revise{deploying or running} it on a DLT, simulated or real.
+Thus, the metrics in our suite can help developers implementing more optimized smart contracts requiring lower resource consumption. \major{In particular, the collection of GasMet metrics can give developers general indications of gas consumption inefficiencies occurring in the code, fostering the application of gas-saving patterns~\cite{marchesi2020design}.} Besides, blockchain researchers could leverage the proposed metrics to develop linters for accurately capturing the occurrences of cost smells in source code.